Early Life

 Rise to Success

-Mars began her career at Mars, Incorporated in 1978, starting in France as an Assistant Brand Manager for Milky Way.
-She later became the Export Manager.
-In 1984, she became the Director of the Marine Systems Division of Mars Electronics International.
-She also served as Vice President of S&F, Commercial, and People and Organization for Dove.
-She then became the Ombudsman at Mars, Inc. in 1997.
-She became chairman in 2014, making her the first female chairman of Mars, Incorporated.
+Victoria began her career at Mars, Incorporated in 1978, working in Haguenau, France, and later becoming the Export Manager.
+She held various positions within the company, including Director of the Marine Systems Division of Mars Electronics International and Vice President of S&F, Commercial, and People and Organization for Dove.
+In 1997, Victoria was appointed Ombudsman at Mars, Incorporated, a role where she addressed employee concerns and issues.

 Key Business Strategies